patrobinson/ddb/README.md

 go get -u github.com/patrobinson/ddb
 ```

 Get the contents of an item where foo=bar.
-Note the quotes are important:
+Quotes are optional for strings:
 ```
 ddb -table test -command get -statement 'foo="bar"'
 ```